-SOURCE: Davidson, Robert.
+Source: Davidson, Robert.
 Genesis 1-11.
 Cambridge: Cambridge UP, 1973.

-ORIGINAL WORDING: "Such 'story myths' are not told for their entertainment value.
+Original Wording: "Such 'story myths' are not told for their entertainment value.
 They provide answers to questions people ask about life, about society and about the world in which they live" (10).

-Specifically, story myths serve as answers to questions people ask about life, about society and about the world in which they live, not for entertainment purposes.
+Misuse of Source (1): Specifically, story myths serve as answers to questions people ask about life, about society and about the world in which they live, not for entertainment purposes.